SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/seasonalitytests.md

 	**Seasonality tests results section**

-7. The test on autocorrelation on seasonal lags is the Ljung-Box test that checks the correlation between the actual observation and observation lagged by one and two years.
+7. The test on autocorrelation on seasonal lags is the Ljung-Box test.
+    It checks the correlation between the actual observation and observation lagged by one and two years.
 In the case of a monthly time series the autocorrelation between these values is denoted as ac(12) and ac(24) respectively.
 In case of a quarterly time series the autocorrelation between these values is denoted as ac(4) and ac(8) respectively.
-If the observations are independent from each other, they are distributed as $\chi^{2}$.
-When this hypothesis is rejected, the significant autocorrelation is confirmed, which is a sign of seasonal movements in the series and the test's outcome is displayed in green.
+If the observations are independent from each other, they follow a $\chi^{2}$ distribution.
+When this hypothesis is rejected, a significant autocorrelation is confirmed, which is a sign of seasonal movements in the series and the test's outcome is displayed in green.